 - Our parents guide gives advice to parents with a child working in the entertainment industry

 - If you are a producer of entertainment working with a child or young person our guide for producers (PDF) explains your responsibilities towards that individual, including the important role of the child's chaperone.

 Although we will process applications received with less than 21 days notice whenever possible, we cannot guarantee to do so.
-We will charge a fee of £25 per licence for applications received five days or less before the date of the first performance.
-See our guidance to help you complete the performance licence application form (PDF).
+We will charge a fee of £35 per licence for applications received five full working days or less before the date of the first performance, but this does not guarantee it will be issued if required information is missing.
+See our guidance to help you complete the performance licence application form.

 Organisations that wish to involve children in their productions should have a child protection policy.
 We have produced guidance to help you write a child protection policy (PDF) for your organisation.